kokoslabs/apipie/docs/src/basic_syntax/variables.md

 }
 ```

-now lets do path based variables
+Now lets do path based variables

-they are super easy, just put the variable into the routes path
+they are super easy, just put the variable into the routes path.
 ```json
 {
     "routes":{